 The flood-waters surrounded our house for three of four days, as I recall.
 When they finally subsided we were able to walk around the neighbourhood to visit family and friends to see how they had fared.
 These were the days before telephones were common in households, and communication was therefore limited.
 In particular, there was concern about how my sister, Pat had fared with her infant child.
 As she lived opposite a fuel depot (she still does), she told us of her late-night fears (while her husband was out volunteering for the State Emergency Service) as she heard the floating fuel drums smash against each other.

 From there we walked across the Ballina Street Bridge to see how people who lived in the CBD had fared.
 Long before the establishment of the levee bank there were a number of families living on the riverbank, many of them Aboriginal.
 Standing on the bridge we were able to look down to see the water just a dozen feet or so beneath our feet.
 Rushing rapidly, and carrying livestock with it, I remember, in particular, seeing a distressed cow mournfully mooing as it floated underneath our feet.

-Although the 1974 flood was, and remains the highest in recorded history, the 1954 flood was far worse, in terms of financial devastation and lives lost.
-A decade before I was born, I’ve only been told stories of what occured.
-Most significantly, our house was low-set in 1954, which meant the flood waters came right inside reaching to almost the top of the window-sills.
+Although the 1974 flood was and remains the highest in recorded history, the 1954 flood was far worse, in terms of financial devastation and lives lost.
+A decade before I was born, I’d only been told stories of what occurred.
+Most significantly, our house was low-set in 1954, which meant the floodwaters came right inside reaching to almost the top of the window-sills.